ostcar/kingfisher/README.md

 The platform can handle many read requests at the same time.
 But there can only be one concurent write request.
 When a write request is processed, all other write request and all read requests have to wait.

-When the server is shut down, it calls `encodeModel` and saves the snapshot to disk.
-On restart, the snapshot is loaded to the server has the `Model` in memory again.

-Additionally each write request gets persisted on disk.
-On server failure, the logged write requests are used to recreate the `Model` (the server just calls the respective roc functions again).

-After you have build your app, you can run your binary with the option `--help` to see all available runtime options like listening address and path of the snapshot file.

 ## Build the platform